Using social media to grow your Shopify store is no longer optional - it's essential.

 Use your audience insight to guide your specific strategy for each platform.
 Having an overarching strategy is great, but being specific will bring more followers and engagements to each profile, and more traffic to your Shopify store.

-You can discover 3 Steps to Creating a Successful Content Strategy for your Shopify store in the linked StoreLab guide, including how to:
+Discover the Steps to Creating a Successful Content Strategy for your Shopify store, including how to:

 4. Consistent Branding